In order to allow users to make conversion transactions in the wallet, admins need to create conversion pairs. Conversion pairs define:

-To make a less favourable rate, change the
+To make a less favorable rate, change the

 This path would make the rate between USD and ZAR be 98% of the actual rate.
-You might do this if you wanted to provide a slightly discounted conversion rate, where the user would get more ZAR from their USD than they would without the padding.
+You might do this if you wanted the user to get less ZAR from their USD than they would from the regular rate.

 If the original rate for USD to ZAR is 17.05, this path would output a rate of 16.70, meaning the user would get less ZAR for their USD.